awareframework/aware-client/README.md

 # Frequent Issues

-## AWARE-Light flicking after installation
+## AWARE flicking after installation
 Please make sure:
-1) all the permissions are granted to AWARE-Light
+1) all the permissions are granted to AWARE
-2) location and bluetooth are turned on before installing AWARE-Light
+2) location and bluetooth are turned on before installing AWARE

-## Error message that AWARE-Light incompatible with the phone
+## Error message that AWARE incompatible with the phone
 For phones with Android 13+, please generate APK file with 'arm64-v8a'.

-## AWARE-Light not collecting data
+## AWARE not collecting data
 * The main idea is to keep the application run in the background and prevent system setting from killing it.
 Battery optimization and locking it in the system menu is needed.
 Here are some general steps, but please note that the specific steps may vary depending on your phone model:
 - Go to Setting -> Battery -> Scenario AI-optimization -> Sleep mode needs to be off